 About three weeks ago we mailed in (via certified mail, so we got a tracking ID for the envelope we sent to the CRA) our re-application for the disability tax credit certificate (DTCC) for my son.
-We were not really sure how long it was going to take, however, yesterday we received the response about our son’s eligibility for the DTCC.
+We were not really sure how long it was going to take to receive the notice of determination, however, yesterday we received the response about our son’s eligibility for the DTCC.

-Evidently we sent enough, and the correct information, as the CRA completed their review and now my son is eligible for another 8 years (until he turns 18), and his DTCC was extended, which is a relief to us.
+We sent enough, and the correct information, as the CRA completed their review and now my son is eligible for another 8 years (until he turns 18), and his DTCC was extended (i.e. a positive response in the notice of determination), which is a relief to us.
 This means we can continue to receive the child tax benefits, and also continue to contribute to his Registered Disability Savings Plan (RDSP) as well.

-The letter of confirmation for the DTCC from the CRA is very clear but it has two very interesting paragraphs:
+The notice of determination for the DTCC from the CRA is very clear but it has two very interesting paragraphs:

 You will have to file a new, full completed Form T2201, Disability Tax Credit Certificate, for the 2024 tax year or earlier if we ask for one, so we can review your son’s eligibility for DTC.

 In the meantime, if your dependant’s medical condition improves to the point that the impairment would not longer meet the eligibility criteria for disability tax credit, you must let us know.